ULAANBAATAR CAPITAL DAY TOUR

 SHORT DESCRIPTION

-Ulaanbaatar, formerly anglicised as literally Red Hero, is the capital and largest city of Mongolia.
-The city is not part of any aimag (province), and its population as of 2014 was over 1.3 million, almost half of the country’s population.
-The municipality is in north central Mongolia at an elevation of about 1,300 meters (4,300 ft) in a valley on the Tuul River.
-It is the country’s cultural, industrial and financial heart, the centre of Mongolia’s road network and connected by rail to both the Trans-Siberian Railway in Russia and the Chinese railway system.
+Ulaanbaatar, formerly known as "Red Hero," stands as the vibrant capital and largest city of Mongolia.
+Unlike being part of any aimag (province), Ulaanbaatar holds a significant population, with over 1.3 million residents as of 2014, constituting nearly half of the country's total population.
+Nestled in north-central Mongolia, this bustling metropolis is situated at an elevation of approximately 1,300 meters (4,300 ft) within a valley along the Tuul River.
+As the cultural, industrial, and financial heart of Mongolia, Ulaanbaatar plays a pivotal role in the nation's development.
+It serves as the nucleus of Mongolia's extensive road network and maintains crucial rail connections, linking it to both the Trans-Siberian Railway in Russia and the Chinese railway system.
+With a rich blend of history, culture, and economic significance, Ulaanbaatar stands as a dynamic hub that propels Mongolia forward into the global landscape.

-- DURATION: 1 DAYS
+- Duration: 1 days

 ESSENTIALS